 There are some brilliant women beer writers out there and, if you haven’t already, I suggest you take a peek.
 Here are my favourites:

 And a couple of blogs that are 50% woman:

-And please please please suggest a few more to me.
+I know there will be so many missed out, so please please please suggest a few more to me!
 I like nothing more than beefing up my list of beer blogs (it’s perfect Sunday reading don’t you know).